Continuation maps for the Morse fundamental group: A relative Morse fundamental group over

-\begin{theorem}Let $M$ be a closed smooth manifold, and $(F,g)$ an interpolation-type pair over $M$.
-We choose a base point $\ast \in {\rm Crit}_0(F)\cup\widetilde{{\rm Crit}}_0(f_0)\times\{-\infty\}\cup\widetilde{{\rm Crit}}_0(f_{k+1})\times\{+\infty\}$.
+\begin{theorem}Let $M$ be a closed smooth manifold, and $(F,G)$ an interpolation-type pair over $M$.
+We choose a base point $\ast \in {\rm Crit}_0(F)\cup\widetilde{{\rm Crit}}_0(f_0)\cup\widetilde{{\rm Crit}}_0(f_k)$.
 Let $c$ be a constant which is inferior to $F$'s smallest critical value, and $\ast'$ such that Then, if $\pi_1^\text{Morse}(F,\ast)$ is the Morse fundamental group of $F$ with base point $\ast$, and $\pi_1(\mathbb{R}\times M, F^{-1}(]-\infty,c])\cup\{\ast'\},\ast')$ is the fundamental group of $\mathbb{R}\times M$ relatively to $F^{-1}(]-\infty,c])\cup\{\ast\}$ and with base point $\ast'$, there exists an isomorphism of pointed spaces \end{theorem}

-\begin{proof} Firstly, notice we may see $M\times\{p_0;p_{k+1}\}$ as two copies of $M$ on which $f_0$ and $f_{k+1}$ are Morse functions.
-We may perturb the metric so that they are Morse-Smale with respect to the restriction of our metric to this pair.
-Therefore, $f_0$-steps and $f_{k+1}$-steps can be seen as Morse steps within $M\times\{p_0;p_{k+1}\}$.
+\begin{proof} Firstly, notice we may see $M\times\{d_c^-;d_c^+\}$ as two copies of $M$ on which $f_0$ and $f_k$ are Morse functions, and if we restrict $(F,G)$ to these ``slices'' we get a Morse-Smale pair by construction.
+Therefore, $f_0$-steps and $f_k$-steps can be seen as Morse steps within $M\times\{d_c^-;d_c^+\}$.